data-douser/codeql-sap-js/integration-tests/README.md

 ## xss-separate-renderer-byname
 - `renderer` property is unassigned
-- Renderer implemented in it's own module with naming convention `<CustomControl>Renderer`
+- Renderer implemented in its own module with naming convention `<CustomControl>Renderer`